-• Compound Medication: When a claim is submitted for online processing or direct reimbursement of a compound medication, the pricing is based on the contractual discounts plus a professional fee and any applicable sales tax.
+CVS/caremark Mail Service Pharmacy can compound some medications.
+When a claim is submitted for online processing or direct reimbursement of a compound medication, the pricing is based on the contractual discounts plus a professional fee and any applicable sales tax.
 Pharmacies must submit all ingredients in a compound prescription as part of the claim for both online claims and paper claim submissions.
-At least one of the ingredients submitted with the compound Rx claim must require a physician's prescription in order to be covered by the plan.
+At least one of the ingredients in the compound prescription claim must require a physician's prescription in order to be covered by the plan.
 You are responsible for the appropriate brand name or generic copay or coinsurance based on the compound ingredients.
-Prior authorization may be required.
-Investigational drugs are not FDA approved.
-If the compound includes an investigational drug, the compound will not be covered.
+Experimental or investigational drugs are not FDA approved and are not covered by GEHA.
+If the compound includes an experimental or investigational drug, the compound will not be covered.

-CVS/caremark can compound some medications.
-If the mail order pharmacy cannot accommodate your prescription, please consult your participating retail pharmacy.
-Ask your pharmacist to submit your claim electronically or "on-line".
+If the mail order pharmacy cannot accommodate your prescription, please consult a participating retail pharmacy.
+Ask the pharmacist to submit your claim electronically or online.
 If the retail pharmacy is unable to submit the compound medication claim electronically to CVS/caremark, you will pay the full cost of the medication and submit the claim for reimbursement.
-Make sure that your pharmacist provides a list of the NDCs and quantity for every ingredient in the compound medication, and include this information on your claim.
+Make sure the pharmacy provides a list of the NDCs and quantity for every ingredient in the compound medication, and include this information on your claim.
 Mail the claim to CVS/caremark, P.O.
 Box 52136, Phoenix, AZ 85072-2136.
-Claim calculations and your copays or reimbursement for direct claims is performed using an industry standard reimbursement method for compounds.
+Claim calculations, copayments, and reimbursement for direct claims is performed using an industry standard reimbursement method for compounds.